You may have heard the term 'Active Travel' but were unsure of its meaning.

 As part of our Active Travel promotion, and along with local company Ring of Gullion Cycles, free bike maintenance workshops were held throughout the district during June 2021.The workshops targeted the novice cyclist, who wished to learn the basics of bike maintenance, and covered everything from bike terminology to cleaning your bike, checking for parts that may need replacing, removing wheels when fixing punctures and how to repair your bike.
 There was also advice on bike safety - use of lights, helmets and high vis clothing.

-The Basic Bike Maintenance Workshops were funded by the Department for Communities (DfC), Department for Agriculture, the Environment and Rural Affairs (DAERA) and Council.
+The Basic Bike Maintenance Workshops and Schools’ Cycle Training Sessions were funded by the Department for Communities (DfC), Department for Agriculture, the Environment and Rural Affairs (DAERA) and Council.

 T: 0330 137 4024